Swimming For Back Pain Relief - Take The Plunge Today

 And hopefully it will encourage you to try out different things that may help you to get some relief.

-However I’m not a doctor, physio or pain-expert so you should always check with your doctor or physician before embarking on any new exercise programs.
+So you should always check with your physician before embarking on any new exercise programs to make sure it's safe for you to do so.

 And stop if you try something new and it doesn’t feel right.